ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/CUT&RUN_sample_prep.md

 ## Quantification

-While PCR amplification exponentially enriches for fragments with dual adapters, fluorometric methods may still over-estimate sequenceable library concentration, due to the presence of non-amplified genomic fragments carried over through the SPRI steps and primer dimers.
+While PCR amplification exponentially enriches for fragments with dual adapters, fluorometric methods may still over-estimate sequenceable library concentration due to the presence of non-amplified genomic fragments carried over through the SPRI steps and primer dimers.
 It is therefore advisable to obtain the molarity through qPCR, unless the TapeStation shows a clear, high-yield peak with no presence of adapter primers.